CofluxLabs/coflux/docs/docs/retries.md

 A step can fail for a number of reasons.
 One case is where an exception is raised by the code.
 Other cases might involve network issues, or an agent restarting while executing.

-By default, Coflux takes a cautious _at-most-once_ approach to execution, to avoid unintentionally executing a task more than once.
+By default, Coflux takes a cautious _at-most-once_ approach to execution, to avoid unintentionally executing a task that might have significant side-effects more than once.

 The simplest way to enable retries is to specify the maximum number of attempts the task should be retried: